Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Introduction

-In recent years, deep learning has revolutionized image processing, achieving unprecedented levels of accuracy in object detection, image classification, and semantic segmentation.
-Convolutional neural networks (CNNs) automatically identify and classify pixels in images based on patterns learned from a training dataset.
-In sea ice research, CNNs have been applied \citep{zhang2022semantic,panchi2021supplementing,dowden2020sea} to digital images obtained aboard ships to identify elements such as ice, water, and sky.
-However, these studies focus on semantic segmentation, assigning each pixel to a category without distinguishing individual objects within those categories.
-Moreover, deep learning methods require large amounts of labeled data \citep{maska_2023_wve5d-2gn32}, meaning extensive datasets with each floe distinctly labeled would be needed to accurately identify and segment individual ice floes.
+In recent years, deep learning has significantly advanced image processing, demonstrating high accuracy in object detection, classification, and segmentation across domains such as medical imaging, autonomous vehicles, and environmental monitoring.
+Convolutional neural networks (CNNs) are commonly used to classify pixels based on patterns learned from training data.
+In the context of sea ice, CNNs have been applied to differentiate elements such as ice, water, and sky \citep{zhang2022semantic, panchi2021supplementing, dowden2020sea}, prioritizing semantic segmentation rather than distinguishing individual ice floe properties.
+Applications specifically aimed at floe characterization have shown promising results \citep[e.g.,][]{zhang2023ice}, though over-segmentation remains a challenge, particularly in more heterogeneous sea ice conditions.
+This is partly due to the reliance of deep learning models on large labeled datasets \citep{maska_2023_wve5d-2gn32}.
+In this respect, the lack of sufficiently diverse training data that accurately captures the complexity and variability of sea ice remains a significant hurdle.

-To ease the requirements of data annotation and model training, vision foundation models have been developed \citep{Dosovitskiy2020anImage}.
-These large-scale deep learning models are pre-trained on massive datasets and can transfer the knowledge they acquire to new, less familiar tasks, functioning as general-purpose systems \citep{raghu2021do}.
-The first vision foundation model, the Segment Anything Model (SAM), developed by Meta AI Research \citep{Kirillov2023segment}, was trained on an unprecedented dataset of 1 billion masks across 11 million images, enabling it to generate segmentation masks without additional training data.
-SAM's utility was investigated by \citet{shankar2023semantic} for performing semantic segmentation of large icebergs in satellite images, where it achieved accuracy comparable to highly specialized CNNs.
-This advancement significantly reduces the need to build deep learning models from scratch \citep{ma2023towards}, making it more feasible to apply sophisticated AI techniques in the challenging context of polar ice research.
+Vision foundation models have emerged as a promising alternative for image segmentation tasks \citep{Dosovitskiy2020anImage}.
+These large-scale deep learning models are pre-trained on massive datasets and can be adapted to new tasks with minimal additional training, making them particularly suitable for applications where labeled data is scarce \citep{raghu2021do}.
+One notable example is the Segment Anything Model (SAM), developed by Meta AI Research \citep{Kirillov2023segment}.
+Trained on an extensive dataset of one billion masks across 11 million images, SAM can generate segmentation masks without requiring additional labeled data.
+Its potential for ice observations was demonstrated by \citet{shankar2023semantic}, who applied SAM to segment large icebergs in satellite images, achieving accuracy comparable to specialized CNN models.
+Nevertheless, SAM was tested on a limited imagery dataset, and its performance in more challenging conditions remains unclear.